What is a safety recall?

 How does Getaround handle safety recalls?

 As a first step to complying with recently passed California legislation, Getaround sent an email to all affected California owners with the details of their car’s recall(s).
 California owners should reach out to their local dealership directly to schedule an appointment and provide them with the recall and remedy details.
-If the NHSTA isn’t notified about a California owner’s fixed recall(s) by 12/10/2018, Getaround will unfortunately be forced to block those car(s) from being booked on our platform.
+If the NHSTA isn’t notified about a California owner’s fixed recall(s) by the end of the year, Getaround will unfortunately be forced to block those car(s) from being booked on our platform.

 What should I do if I was notified of a safety recall?